codecrafters-io/build-your-own-shell/stage_descriptions/completions-05-wh6.md

 ### Handling Multiple Matches

-When the user types a command prefix and presses `<TAB>`, your shell should identify all executables in PATH that match the prefix and follow these steps:
+When a user types a command prefix and presses `<TAB>`, your shell should find all executables in PATH that match the prefix and do the following:

 1. On the first `<TAB>` press, ring the bell (using `\x07`).
 2. On the second `<TAB>` press:
     - Print all matching executables on a new line.
-They must be in **alphabetical order** and separated by two spaces (<code style="white-space: pre;">  </code>).
+List them in **alphabetical order**, separated by two spaces (<code style="white-space: pre;">  </code>).
-    - Display the initial prompt on the next line.
+    - Show the prompt again on the next line, keeping the original command prefix.

 For example: